-c.
-The use any proposed new revenues from proposed new fees or taxes should be clearly illustrated.
-3 L. The anticipated amounts of reserves should be clearly illustrated.
-4 a.
-The reserve estimates shall be provided for the beginning and the end of the 5 Preliminary Budget period (beginning and ending fund balances).
-6 M. The budget shall be developed consistent with State law and in a manner which 7 encourages early involvement with the public and City Council as provided for by 8 Chapter 2.72 LMC.
-9 N. The budget shall integrate into Capital Facilities Plan (CFP) and Strategic Financial Plan 10 (SFP).
-The budget shall be consistent with the current year of the CFP and SFP.
-11 12 Budget planning activities shall be based on the next year of the SFP.
-O. The budget shall provide an account for one-time expenditures associated with an 13 employee's end of employment.
-The Finance Director may establish administrative 14 procedures specifying the conditions under which such funds may be expended.
-15 Financial Forecasts 16 As a part of each biennial budget process, the City shall prepare six-year expenditure 17 and revenue forecasts for the City's principal operating and capital funds.
-18 i.
-Revenue forecasts for major revenues (those which represent at least 10% of the 19 General Fund) should be based on the best information available and should 20 reference assumptions and data sources.
-21 ii.
-Revenue forecasts should include all sources of revenue.
-22 Forecasts shall include alternative expenditure scenarios, based on different policy iii.
-23 and economic assumptions.
-24 B. Financial Forecasts shall: 25 i.
-Incorporate plans for reserves and specific fund balances.
-26 ii.
-Include revenue streams as may be appropriate to support capital projects in 27 accordance with the city's Capital Facilities Plan and Strategic Investment Plan 28 Component.
-29 Serve as a basis for decision making that may affect long-term trends and financial 30 iii. needs.
-31 C. All financial decisions shall be within the context of the long-range planning forecast and 32 other related long-range plans (Capital Facilities Plan / Strategic Financial Plan).
-Staff 33 shall provide a review of the implications of budgetary and other fiscal proposals on 34 these long-range forecasts and plans.
-Staff shall include a "fiscal note", in a format to be 35 provided by the Finance Director and approved by the Council, with each action item on 36 the council agenda.
-If no note is deemed necessary, the agenda cover sheet shall so 37 b.
-The transfers between funds shall be clearly illustrated.
+- A. As a part of each biennial budget process, the City shall prepare six-year expenditure and revenue forecasts for the City's principal operating and capital funds. - i.
+Revenue forecasts for major revenues (those which represent at least 10% of the General Fund) should be based on the best information available and should reference assumptions and data sources. - ii.
+Revenue forecasts should include all sources of revenue. - iii.
+Forecasts shall include alternative expenditure scenarios, based on different policy and economic assumptions. - B. Financial Forecasts shall: - i.
+Incorporate plans for reserves and specific fund balances. - ii.
+Include revenue streams as may be appropriate to support capital projects in accordance with the city's Capital Facilities Plan and Strategic Investment Plan Component. - iii.
+Serve as a basis for decision making that may affect long-term trends and financial needs. - C. All financial decisions shall be within the context of the long-range planning forecast and other related long-range plans (Capital Facilities Plan / Strategic Financial Plan).
+Staff shall provide a review of the implications of budgetary and other fiscal proposals on these long-range forecasts and plans.
+Staff shall include a "fiscal note", in a format to be provided by the Finance Director and approved by the Council, with each action item on the council agenda.
+If no note is deemed necessary, the agenda cover sheet shall so state.